Are you looking for a new blanket to crochet? If so, this blanket may be it!

 - Lion Brand Yarn Vanna’s Choice in Dusty Blue, Charcoal Gray, and Linen.

-- The exact amount needed will depend on the size blanket you wish to make or you can use any worsted weight (4) yarn.
-You can use the EC blanket resizing calculator to determine how much yarn you will need.
+- The exact amount needed will depend on the size blanket you wish to make, or you can use any worsted weight (4) yarn.
+You can use our blanket resizing calculator to determine how much yarn you will need.

 - Size J Crochet Hook 6.00 mm